Drayton Parslow Parish Council

 Every August the Village Produce Association organises a popular Village Show, complete with brass band, animal displays, stalls, competitions and family entertainment.

 Traditional Victorian buildings, to be found in all corners of the village, are built in red brick often with inlaid brick patterns.
 Holy Trinity church is the oldest building in the village.
 Part of Drayton Parslow is a conservation area.
+The Parish Council is working on a Neighbourhood Plan, presently in the final stages prior to submission for review by a planning inspector.

 What is a town, parish or community council?